 Happy New Year!
 It has been a busy, but really great start to the year.
-From restaurant shoots to fresh features on the blog, here’s what I’ve been up to…
+From restaurant shoots to fresh features on the blog, I’m going to slurp these Oysters on the Half Shell with Cilantro-Chile Topping and share what I’ve been up to.

 While Mike and I were in Colorado over the holidays, I was asked to shoot at Rex’s Family of Restaurants, including Rex’s American Grill, Big House Burgers, The Laundry and his newest addition, Salt & Lime.
 It was a whirlwind, but so much fun to shoot for Rex again.
 I absolutely loved working with his team and despite it being their busiest week of the year, they welcomed me graciously and helpfully.
 I’ll be sharing more details on the shoots soon, so stay tuned for some delicious sneak peeks.